Mel Stottlemyre was a great pitcher and coach, and a firm believer in doing the right thing

 In the interim, Stottlemyre ran a sporting-goods store in Yakima.
 He instructed a generation of youngsters at Stottlemyre baseball camps in Yakima and Ellensburg.
 He spent a stint as a roving instructor with the fledgling Mariners, and even worked as a television color man for Dave Niehaus for a few games in their inaugural season of 1977.
 Mel tinkered with his younger brother (by 18 years) Jeff, a pitcher in the Mariners organization.

 He also nurtured the burgeoning careers of his sons, but always unobtrusively.
 Stottlemyre was never one of those pushy dads who flaunted his stature in baseball, though he easily could have.
-In January 1985, when Mel Jr. and Todd became the first brothers picked in the first round of the now-defunct secondary draft by Houston and St. Louis, respectively, I stopped at Stottlemyre’s Sporting Goods to pick up Cardinals and Astros caps for them to wear in the newspaper photo.
+In January 1985, when Mel Jr. and Todd became the first brothers picked in the first round of the now-defunct secondary draft by Houston and St. Louis, respectively, I stopped at Stottlemyre’s Athletic Supply to pick up Cardinals and Astros caps for them to wear in the newspaper photo.

 In 1983, the Mets coaxed Stottlemyre back to a full-time baseball gig as their pitching coach under Davey Johnson.
 It was the perfect time to join the Mets, with the likes of Dwight Gooden, Ron Darling, David Cone and Sid Fernandez on their way up.
 Mel earned a World Series ring in 1986.